learn-co-students/guided-module-one-project-assessment-london-web-091619/README.md

 # FOODEE
 ## Usage
-To install FOODEE, clone this repository with `git clone SOMETHING`, `cd` into it with `cd FOLDERNAME` and run `bundle` to install dependencies.
+To install FOODEE, clone this repository with `git clone https://github.com/milenoss/FOODEE.git`, `cd` into it with `cd FOODEE` and run `bundle` to install dependencies.

 To seed the database, run `rake db:seed`.
 If you run into any errors here, you might need to try `bundle exec rake db:seed`.